JerryI/wljs-docs/docs/frontend/Advanced/executables.md

 The frontend (in a browser) can ask for those object using `NotebookGetObject["uid"]`, that happens automatically, when the [WLJS Interpreter](https://github.com/JerryI/wljs-interpreter) executes `FrontEndExecutable["uid"]` invoked by CodeMirror editor in a cell.
 Each call returns Javascript promise object, which makes the whole process fully asynchronous.

 :::info
 In general, one has to write a Javascript representation of any symbol, which appears inside the `FrontEndExecutable["uid"]`, otherwise frontend causes an exception.
-See [front-end-functions](front-end-functions.md)
 :::

 :::info